CoalaWeb/coalaweb-docs/docs/git/pull-request/pull-request.md

 ## <a name="intro"></a>Intro

-If you want to contributed to a project hosted on **GitHub** you will find the majority of the open source project ask that you do it in the form of a **Pull Request**.
-If you want to learn more about how to submit a pull Request while using the IDE **PhpStorm** read on.
+If you want to contributed to a project hosted on **GitHub** you will find the majority of the projects ask that you do it in the form of a **Pull Request**.
+If you want to learn more about how to submit a pull request read on.

+<div class="uk-alert">Note: This guide was created using the IDE <strong>PhpStorm</strong> on a <strong>Ubuntu</strong> based machine but the fundamentals remain the same for most setups.</div>

 ## <a name="guide"></a>Guide

 1. The first thing you will need to do is **Fork** the project you want to contribute to by open the project repository.
 Once you have the repository open you can use the **Fork** button found in the top right of GitHub interface. *\[Figure-1\]*

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/git/pull-request/figure-1.png">![Figure-1](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/git/pull-request/figure-1.png "Figure-1"){.uk-thumbnail .uk-thumbnail-mini}</a>